gjeck/stereo8/README.md

 It's often useful to enter one of the containers to debug.
 Do that by running:
 ```
+docker exec <container_name> bash
+// or more explicitly
 docker ps -a // lists current container ids
 docker exec -it <container_id> bash
 ```